-\textbf{How important is the Feature Combination?} It has been revealed in \cite{Song_2018_ECCV} that multi-scale representation is vital for pedestrian detection of various scales.
-In this part, we conduct an ablative experiment to study which combination of the multi-scale feature maps from the backbone is the optimal one.
-As the much lower layer has limited discriminant information, in practice we choose the output of stage 2 ($\phi_{2}$) as a start point and the downsampling factor $r$ is fixed as 4.
-In spite of the ResNet-50~\cite{he2016deep} with \emph{stronger} feature representation, we also choose a light-weight network like MobileNetV1~\cite{howard2017mobilenets} as the backbone.
-The results in Table \ref{table:featcom} illustrate that the much shallower feature maps like $\phi_{2}$ result in poorer accuracy, while deeper feature maps like $\phi_{4}$ and $\phi_{5}$ are of great importance for superior performance, and the middle-level feature maps $\phi_{3}$ are indispensable to achieve the best results.
+\textbf{How important is the Feature Combination?} It is revealed in \cite{Song_2018_ECCV} that multi-scale representation is vital for detection of various scales.
+In this part, we consider different combinations of multi-scale feature maps from the backbone.
+In practice we choose the output of stage 2 ($\phi_{2}$) as a start point and the downsampling factor $r$ is fixed as 4.
+In spite of the ResNet-50~\cite{he2016deep} with \emph{stronger} feature representation, a light-weight network like MobileNetV1~\cite{howard2017mobilenets} is also choosen.
+Results in Table \ref{table:featcom} reveal that the much shallower feature maps like $\phi_{2}$ result in poorer accuracy, while deeper feature maps like $\phi_{4}$ and $\phi_{5}$ are of great importance for superior performance, and the middle-level feature maps $\phi_{3}$ are indispensable to achieve the best results.
 For ResNet-50, the best performance comes from the combination of $\{\phi_{3},\phi_{4},\phi_{5}\}$, while $\{\phi_{3},\phi_{4}\}$ is the optimal one for MobileNetV1.